freiheit-com/fuava_simplebatch/README.md

     // Will be called repeatedly until the iterator has no more items.
     .setContentPersistence(

-        // the function will be called again with singleton lists of the given
+        // If apply of the given function fails, it will be called again
+        // with singleton lists of the given items, isolating the failed
-        //  items, if processing of the original list fails Persistences.retryableBatchedFunction(
+        // items.
+        Persistences.retryableBatchedFunction(
             new Function<List<Article>, List<Article>>() {
                 @Override
                 public List<Integer> apply(List<Article> data) {
-                    // store data in database
+                    // Store data in database
-                    db.storeAll(data);
+                    // If you work with transactions, then you must open and
+                    // commit or rollback the transaction here. db.storeAll(data);
                     return data;
                 }